 All of these chickens have fewer layers of feathers and fewer feathers.
 You are more likely to see more of these breeds of chickens in yards and on farms when you head south past the Mason-Dixon line.
-Depending on where you live, you should invest in chickens that are hardiest for the climate in your area.
+Depending on where you live, you should invest in chickens that are the hardiest for the climate in your area.

 How Chickens Regulate Body Temperature Is Important Too

 Dogs pant to keep cool.
-Pigs wallow in mud.
+Pigs wallow in the mud.
 Chickens, however, transfer heat out of their wattles and combs.
 If a chicken loses its wattle and comb to fights with roosters in the coop, through an animal attack, or through abuse, the chicken cannot regulate body temperature and may die.

 The blood vessels in these features of the chicken’s head need to be present to release heat or contain it, depending on the time of year.
 Chickens that have been bred for colder weather will attempt to shed lots of feathers to keep cool in summer, too.

-Additionally, chickens bred for hotter climates will spend a lot of time flapping their wings to release heat trapped close to their bodies and under their wings.
+Additionally, chickens bred for hotter climates will spend a lot of time flapping their wings to release the heat trapped close to their bodies and under their wings.
 If your chicken is missing its wattle and/or comb, keep the chicken indoors in winter and provide it with adequate shelter from the heat in summer.

 Chickens Can Freeze to Death

 Chickens can freeze to death.
-A coop with no heat lamp in colder days is a death trap to chickens, especially if they are not the right breeds of chickens for your climate.
+A coop with no heat lamp on colder days is a death trap to chickens, especially if they are not the right breeds of chickens for your climate.
 Eggs can freeze solid too, so it is vital that you install an incubation lamp or two in the coop if the weather coming is going to fall far below zero.

 If there is an outdoor space where you can safely keep your chickens and that space is heated to fifty degrees or above continuously, it is a very good idea to put your chickens in there when the weather is biting cold.